revou-fsse-3/milestone-2-michaelwahyudin/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Gitpages backup of my [react web](https://revou-fsse-3.github.io/milestone-2-michaelwahyudin/)
+Here are my backup on [Git Pages](https://revou-fsse-3.github.io/milestone-2-michaelwahyudin/)

 to start the app click home